 \section{Problem description and proposed solution}

-The purpose of the mutual visual identification system described in this article is to successfully determine the identification numbers associated to the optical signals emitted by the LEDs of the \acp{UAV} in the group, as in section \ref{sec:syst:tx}.
-This visual identification system can be used to estimate the relative location and pose of the \acp{UAV} \cite{UVDAR3}.
-In this case, each branch of the \acp{UAV} optical transmitters will transmit different optical signals, and thus all rows in $\mathbf{S}_j$ will be different.
-On the other hand, the identification system can be used to estimate only the \acp{UAV} relative position \cite{UVDAR1,UVDAR2,UVDAR4}.
-In this case, each branch of the \acp{UAV} optical transmitters will transmit the same optical signals, and therefore all the rows in $\mathbf{S}_j$ will be identical.
-Note that, the matrix $\mathbf{S}_j$ is related to the dictionary $\mathbf{D}$ by:
+The mutual identification system must determine the identification numbers associated with the optical signals emitted by the LEDs of the \acp{UAV} in the group, as in section \ref{sec:syst:tx}.
+This identification system can be used to estimate the relative location and pose of the \acp{UAV} \cite{UVDAR3}.
+In this case, each branch of the optical transmitters of the \acp{UAV} will transmit different optical signals, and thus all rows in $\mathbf{S}_j$ will be different.
+On the other hand, the identification system can be used to estimate only the relative positions of the \acp{UAV} \cite{UVDAR1,UVDAR2,UVDAR4}.
+In this case, each branch of the optical transmitters will transmit the same optical signals, and therefore all the rows in $\mathbf{S}_j$ will be identical.
+The matrix $\mathbf{S}_j$ is related to the dictionary $\mathbf{D}$ by:

-where $\mathbf{A}_j$ is an $M\times N$ binary matrix called an assignation matrix.
-This assignation matrix is used to select the binary sequences from the dictionary $\mathbf{D}$ that will be used by the $j$th \ac{UAV}, and also to determine in which branches they will be emitted.
+where $\mathbf{A}_j$ is an $M\times N$ binary matrix that we call the assignation matrix.
+It is a design parameter to select the binary sequences used by the $j$th \ac{UAV}, and also to determine in which branches they will be emitted.
 Thus, each row of the matrix $\mathbf{A}_j$ will have only a single entry with value '1'.
 We will briefly discuss the selection of the assignation matrix in section \ref{sec:discussion:txdesign}.

-We seek to design the dictionary matrix $\mathbf{D}$ for the system described in section \ref{sec:syst} in order to minimize the expected identification time for a fixed number of different optical signals.
-In other words, we seek to minimize the expected identification time given a fixed number of rows of the matrix $\mathbf{D}$.
+We seek to design the dictionary matrix $\mathbf{D}$ for the system described in section \ref{sec:syst} to minimize the expected identification time for a fixed number of different optical signals, i.e. minimize the expected identification time given for a fixed number of rows of $\mathbf{D}$.
 We define the identification time of an optical signal as the time elapsed from its {\it birth time} (defined in section \ref{sec:syst:rx}) until the time when the classifier assigned to the signal successfully determines its identification number.
-In addition to the design of the dictionary $\mathbf{D}$, we also need to design the optimum classifier in Fig. \ref{fig:OpticalRx} and the binary stream generator in Fig. \ref{fig:OpticalTx}, which transforms each binary sequence in $\mathbf{S}_j$ into a continuous binary stream.
 The design of the assignation matrices $\{\mathbf{A}_j\}_{j=1}^J$ is beyond the scope of this article.
 Thus, they will be considered fixed with an arbitrary configuration.

-Two approaches are possible for the design of the binary stream generators.
-The first approach involves synchronous transmission, and the second approach involves asynchronous transmission.